 Code Compliance Program

-At Code Compliance, our mission is to enhance neighborhood livability and the quality of life in Beaverton by helping residents and businesses understand and comply with the Municipal Code.
+At Code Compliance, our mission is to enhance neighborhood livability and the quality of life in Beaverton by helping residents and businesses understand and comply with the City Code.
 In so doing, we hope to develop a sense of community, foster civic pride, and enhance the quality of life throughout the City of Beaverton.

 What We Do

-The primary focus of Code Compliance is to help resolve violations of the Municipal Code.
+The primary focus of Code Compliance is to help resolve violations of the City Code.
 These code violations are called civil infractions.
 The most common civil infractions are called nuisances.
 Nuisances include problems such as:

 - Abandoned vehicles